 Why do banks offer points or rewards?

 Banks offer points or rewards to entice consumers to choose their accounts or cards over competitors.
-Once you become a member, rewards ensure you continue to engage with the bank’s product, either by depositing more funds into your account or using your debit or credit card for more daily purchases.
+Once you become a customer, rewards ensure you continue to engage with the bank’s product, either by depositing more funds into your account or using your debit or credit card for more daily purchases.

 Are bank rewards interest?